Which Brooklyn Neighborhood is the Best Match for You?

 Boerum Hill

-One of the most expensive spots to rent in Brooklyn, at an average of $4,000 for a 2-bedroom, youโ€™ll find mostly brownstones and large brick buildings in this neighborhood.
-Located nearby Downtown Brooklyn, this well-connected spot can have you to the city in 10 minutes via Atlantic Terminal (2, 3, 4, 5, B, D, N, Q, R, W) and you can find anything you want on Atlantic Avenue (Target!).
+Boerum Hill is one of the most expensive spots to rent in Brooklyn.
+It has an average of $4,000 for a 2-bedroom, youโ€™ll find mostly brownstones and large brick buildings in this neighborhood.
+Located nearby Downtown Brooklyn, this well-connected spot can have you to the city in 10 minutes.
+You can travel via Atlantic Terminal (2, 3, 4, 5, B, D, N, Q, R, W) and you can find anything you want on Atlantic Avenue (Target!).
 On Smith St, youโ€™ll also have high-end shopping and dining options, along with Trader Joeโ€™s on Boerum Hillโ€™s North East Corner.

 Downsides: Not so close to any parks and itโ€™s expensive.

-Good for: Families and young people looking to get the best of everything in Brooklyn who donโ€™t mind paying for it.
+Good for: Families and young people who donโ€™t mind paying a premium for Brooklyn amenities.

 Faye Chou